The harvesters in Lobster Fishing Area 27 have distinguished themselves for their conservation efforts and sustainable practices at sea

-- Minimum size increases: Before 1997, the Minimum Legal Size was 70 mm Carapace Length.
+Before 1997, the Minimum Legal Size was 70 mm Carapace Length.
 Since then, LFA27 lobster harvesters voted for 3 size increases and now fish a minimum size of 82.5mm.

-- Lobster Quality and Handling Workshops: Fish harvesters have had many opportunities to attend lobster quality and handling workshops focused on how to land, release and hold lobster for optimum quality and sustainability.
+Fish harvesters have had many opportunities to attend lobster quality and handling workshops focused on how to land, release and hold lobster for optimum quality and sustainability.

 LFA27 lobster harvesters manage their own research programme which monitors the health and sustainability of the lobster stock and which seeks to innovate the industry to improve its sustainability and its quality product.

-- Seasonality: The fishing season runs from Mid-May to Mid-July ensuring a high quality, hard shelled lobster.
-The protein sampling and molt staging monitors this quality.
+The fishing season runs from Mid-May to Mid-July ensuring a high quality, hard shelled, delicious and sustainable lobster.

 Social & Community Sustainability